shivangsingh26/FL-BC-BTP/README.md

     ```

 ## Usage
 **Note**: It is highly recommended to use GPUs for faster execution.
-For executing FedAvg.ipynb and FedWPR.ipynb, Google Colab's T4 GPU has been used.
+For executing `FedAvg.ipynb` and `FedWPR.ipynb`, Google Colab's T4 GPU has been used.
 Data is imported using Google Drive.
 If you have a good GPU, you can skip the cells involving Google Drive mounting and directly add your dataset paths.

 ## Data Preparation

 - If you have raw data, use the notebooks in the Data Conversion code folder to preprocess your datasets.
-    -convert_datasets.ipynb
+    -`convert_datasets.ipynb`
-    -create_non_iid_datasets.ipynb
+    -`create_non_iid_datasets.ipynb`
-    -split_train_test.ipynb
+    -`split_train_test.ipynb`

--If you already have non-iid datasets, you can skip this step.
+-If you already have `non-iid datasets`, you can skip this step.

 ## Run Federated Learning:
 1. Choose the aggregation strategy (FedAvg or FedWPR).